learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 ## Running the Tests

-To run the tests, type `learn test` in the terminal.
+Start by installing the test dependencies by running `npm install` in the terminal, then run `npm test` to run the tests.
 You should now see the current status of the tests in the terminal.
 For the moment, all of the tests fail.
 Let's figure out how to get one of them passing!
 (The rest will be up to you.)

 To get our first test to pass, we can open up our `index.js` file, and write the
 following: